hackthenorth/hackthenorth2018-workshops/iOS2.md

     - Overview of what skills should be known
     - What cloud options exist and why use the cloud
 - Interactive Project
-    - Setup a new iOS project
+    - Set up a new iOS project
     - Implement Firebase authentication and firebase database
 - Q&A: answering questions to do with hacker projects and how to implement them